zychen423/KE-VIST/README.md

 ```
 bash run.sh [GPU device number] roc [positional encoding]
 ```
-for example, running on first GPU, using LDPE positional encoding as mentioned in the paper...
+for example, running on first GPU, using LDPE positional encoding as mentioned in the paper
 ```
 bash run.sh 1 roc LDPE
 ```